Graduate Programs in Education

-The Kremen School offers Master of Arts, Master of Science, and Doctorate Degrees, along with many Advanced Credential Programs.
+The Kremen School of Education and Human Development offers Master of Arts, Master of Science, and Doctorate Degrees, along with many Advanced Credential Programs.

 The Certificate of Advanced Study in Educational Technology is a postbaccalaureate program designed to provide professional and specialized preparation for the candidate interested in acquiring knowledge and skills essential for technology-related leadership in educational settings.

 The Master of Arts degree in Education with an option in Early Childhood Education offers specialized preparation for a wide variety of positions in educational settings

 The Master of Arts degree program in Education with an option in Multilingual Multicultural Education (MME) is designed to provide graduate candidates with an advanced level of research and professional preparation with regard to linguistically and culturally diverse learners (LCD).

 The program prepares instructional leaders on challenges faced by LCD learners in Pk-16 educational settings.
 The courses provide educators with an understanding on the role of leadership within the context of global education systems as viewed and experienced by LCD communities.
 Upon completion of the program, candidates will be able to engage in leadership roles in the areas of staff development, student services, and/or higher educational settings.
 Furthermore, this specialized training will enhance further graduate study in doctoral programs.
 APPLY NOW!